Reviews You Can Rely On

 ultralight sleeping bag - the essence of ultralight: wild and remote vista, just enough warmth...

 The essence of ultralight: wild and remote vista, just enough warmth and protection, and a bit of cooked food for dinner.
-Hanging out in the Katabatic Gear Palisade 30.

 How Can a One-Pound Sleeping Bag Be So Warm?

-The Vireo is designed to be paired with a warm jacket to take advantage of clothing you already have with you.
+This sleeping bag is designed to be paired with a warm jacket to take advantage of clothing you already have with you.
 With this idea in mind, it uses less insulation on the upper half than on the lower half, which is rated to 25F.
 We liked how the torso region of this bag was super spacious to fit our extra clothes.

 Most thru-hikers and alpinists sleep in most or all of their warm clothing on cold nights.
 Not only are they dressed and ready to go for a pre-dawn start, but they can also get away with a lighter sleeping bag.
 Ultralight enthusiasts also know how to pick campsites with a warm microclimate or protection from the wind.
 Ever set up camp in the bottom of a valley, only to walk a few hundred feet up the hillside at dawn and realize it's a good 10 degrees warmer up there?
-Choices like this one can make a huge difference in whether or not you stay warm enough to sleep through the night.
+Choices like this one can make a significant difference in whether you stay warm enough to sleep through the night.
 Hot drinks before bed and at dawn, a Nalgene full of boiling water to preheat your bag, a set of crunches to ramp up the blood flow to the extremities — these are all tricks we use for a comfy and warm night's sleep.

 Types of Ultralight Sleeping Bags: Mummy Bags and Quilts